 - Hand-reared chicks are forced to wean at a very early age, sometimes months earlier than would occur naturally.

-- Weaning of hand-raised birds generally starts at the time when the birds fledge and is often completed after two weeks (fledging is the stage in a flying animal's life between hatching or birth and becoming capable of flight.).
+- Weaning of hand-raised birds generally starts at the time when the birds fledge and is often completed after two weeks.

 - The birds are weaned onto solid foods for which their digestive tracts are not sufficiently developed.

 - Sale of the birds occurs as soon as weaning has been achieved.
 Birds are often sold prior to weaning so the birds can bond to the new owner.
 This is extremely detrimental since many owners have very little, if any, knowledge of how to correctly care for and wean the birds.